terryworona/TWMessageBarManager/README.md

 ### Presenting a basic message

 All messages can be preseted via ***showMessageWithTitle:description:type:***.
-Additional arguments include duration and callback blocks to catch a user tap.
+Additional arguments include duration and callback blocks to be notified of a user tap.

 Basic message: